Khunjerab Pass: Notability

 The long, relatively flat pass is often snow-covered during the winter season and as a consequence is generally closed for heavy vehicles from November 30 to May 1 and for all vehicles from December 30 to April 1.

-The reconstructed Karakoram Highway passes through Khunjerab Pass.
+This is not set however, late snowfall in the region attributed to climate-change means the road is accessible even during the winter months.
+Depending on the amount of snowfall, the road is cleared from time periods ranging from days to weeks.

 Since June 1, 2006, there has been a daily bus service across the boundary from Gilgit to Kashgar, Xinjiang.

 This is one of the international borders where left-hand traffic (Pakistan-administered Gilgit-Baltistan) changes to right-hand traffic (China) and vice versa.

 Highest ATM in the world

-The Pakistani side features the highest ATM in the world, administered by the National Bank of Pakistan and 1LINK.
+The Pakistani side features the highest ATM in the world, administered by the National Bank of Pakistan and linked to China UnionPay and the domestic 1LINK switch.